controllerface/quickhull3d-joml/README.md

 ### Changes made in this fork

+- Migrated build system from Maven to Gradle
 - JDK version in use was bumped up to `23`
 - Several `assert`s were added to ensure program correctness for debugging purposes
 - Cases where mutually exclusive `int` values were used for state were replaced with `enum` classes